twr14152/Ansible/README.md

 This respository is simply a collection of ansible playbooks I've put together over the years.

 Respository log:
-- This is the most recent update:
+- This is the most recent/relavent update:
   - https://github.com/twr14152/Ansible/tree/master/POC